Great North Road improvements Great North Road improvements

 We’ve also worked with businesses to ensure access for deliveries is reflected in the new street design, including the introduction of 5 large loading zones suitable for vehicle transporters.

-Since public consultation in 2021, we’ve removed several parking spaces on Great North Road after a review of sightlines showed that cars parked in these spaces obscure visibility for people turning from side streets.
+Since public consultation in 2022, we’ve removed some parking spaces on Great North Road after a review of sightlines showed that cars parked in these spaces obscure visibility for people turning from side streets.

 To address this, we are investigating time restrictions and paid parking on side streets.
 This will offer flexibility in length of stay and make it easier to find a parking space along the corridor.
 This will not affect existing residential parking zones.